huaminghuangtw/Evergreen-Lists/👨‍💻 Tech Pro Tip/👨‍💻 Tech Pro Tip.md

 ## 💡 General

 * Use the `Shift` key to type capital letters instead of relying on `Caps Lock`.
-It’s more efficient and helps prevent accidental ALL CAPS typing.
+It's more efficient and helps prevent accidental ALL CAPS typing.
-* If you’re curious about how a font looks in action, just Google its name — for popular fonts like _Comic Sans_, _Roboto_, or _Courier_, Google will sometimes render the search results page in that font.
-It’s a clever [Easter egg](https://en.wikipedia.org/wiki/List_of_Google_Easter_eggs) that lets you preview the font in real-time.
+* If you're curious about how a font looks in action, just Google its name — for popular fonts like _Comic Sans_, _Roboto_, or _Courier_, Google will sometimes render the search results page in that font.
+It's a clever [Easter egg](https://en.wikipedia.org/wiki/List_of_Google_Easter_eggs) that lets you preview the font in real-time.
 Great for designers or anyone picking fonts quickly.
-Note: it works best in Chrome and may not appear if you’re using certain browser extensions.
+Note: it works best in Chrome and may not appear if you're using certain browser extensions.
-* You can create a link that highlights specific text fragment on a page by adding `#:~:text=your%20text%20here` to the end of the URL — it’ll auto-scroll and highlight the exact phrase in Chrome or Edge.
+* You can create a link that highlights specific text fragment on a page by adding `#:~:text=your%20text%20here` to the end of the URL — it'll auto-scroll and highlight the exact phrase in Chrome or Edge.
 For example, linking to “climate change” on Wikipedia looks like this: <https://en.wikipedia.org/wiki/Climate_change>#:~:text=climate%20change.

 ## 💡 macOS